derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 ## Race conditions
 ### Per target file
-The HoH locking mechanism ensures that a thread can run only if
- - It is the first thread associated with a target file or
+The HoH locking mechanism ensures that a thread can run only if -# It is the first thread associated with a target file (see lines !!!)
- - A previous thread released the shared lock (finished executing)
+ 	This means there have been no previous commands to the target file.
+ -# The thread before it has finished executing (see lines !!!)
+	This means the shared mutex has been unlocked.

 \latexonly
 \begin{figure}[H]